Skip to Content

 The following visual explainers show you how to securely make your payments online.

-New Info on PAREA as Launch Dates get Closer
+New Info on PAREA as Launch Dates Get Closer

 There is more demand than supply.
 Hands-on experience is a requirement to become a real property appraiser, however the Texas Appraiser Licensing & Certification Board (TALCB) has fielded numerous calls from appraiser trainees expressing frustration over there not being enough resources for them to fulfill experience requirements.